apache/yetus/asf-site-src/source/documentation/in-progress/precommit/advanced.html.md

 ## Plug-in Importation

-Plug-ins are imported from several key directories:
+Plug-ins are imported from several key locations:

+* Bundled
-* core.d is an internal-to-Yetus directory that first loads the basic Apache Yetus library, followed by the common routines used by all of the precommit shell code.
+  * `core.d` is an internal-to-Yetus directory that first loads the basic Apache Yetus library, followed by the common routines used by all of the precommit shell code.
 This order is dictated by prefixing the plug-in files with a number.
 Other files in this directory are loaded in shell collated order.

-* personality contains bundled personalities for various projects.
-These will be imported individually based upon either a project name or if specifically identified with the `--personality` flag.
+  * `robots.d` is an internal-to-Yetus directory that has all of the built-in support for various CI and automated testing systems.

-* test-patch.d contains all of the optional, bundled plug-ins.
+  * `test-patch.d` contains all of the optional, bundled plug-ins.
 These are imported last and in shell collated order.

-If the `--skip-system-plugins` flag is passed, then only core.d is imported.
+* User Provided
+  * `${BASEDIR}/.yetus/personality.sh` file.
+(See [Personalities](#personalities) below.)
+  * `${BASEDIR}/.yetus/plugins.d` directory, which works similarly to `test-patch.d`.
+It should be used for any custom plug-ins (such as tests) that are needed by the software project.

 ## Test Plug-ins